-LOCKDOWN: 18 persons killed by security agents – NHRC
+Lockdown: 18 persons killed by security agents – NHRC

 He added that there were also cases of sexual and gender based violence, discrimination, torture, inhumane and degrading treatment and extortion.

-He,”Whereas COVID-19 has led to the death of about 11 patients to date (Wednesday), law enforcement agents have extrajudicially executed 18 persons to enforce the regulations.
+“Whereas COVID-19 has led to the death of about 11 patients to date (Wednesday), law enforcement agents have extra judicially executed 18 persons to enforce the regulations.

 “This speaks volumes of the protocols and rules of engagement for our law enforcement as well the efficiency level and capacity of law enforcement agents to deal with civil population.”